Gambling, Guide

 The Fallacy, Defined

 The Gambler’s Fallacy (also called the Monte Carlo Fallacy) is the mistaken belief that past outcomes of independent random events influence future probabilities.
-In roulette, it manifests two ways:
+In roulette, it shows up two ways.

-- “Due” reasoning (negative recency): “Black hasn’t hit in 8 spins, so it’s due.”
-This is the version that ruined gamblers at Monte Carlo on August 18, 1913, when black hit 26 times in a row and crowds lost millions betting red.
-The probability of that 26-run sequence on a single-zero wheel is roughly 1 in 68.4 million — extraordinary, but not impossible, and certainly not a signal that red was “owed.”
+Due reasoning (negative recency): “Black hasn’t hit in 8 spins, so it’s due.”
+This is the logic that ruined gamblers at Monte Carlo on August 18, 1913, when black hit 26 times in a row and crowds lost millions betting red.
+The probability of that 26-run sequence on a single-zero wheel is roughly 1 in 68.4 million – extraordinary, but not impossible, and not a signal that red was owed.

-- “Streak” reasoning (positive recency / hot-hand fallacy): “Number 17 has hit three times this session, it’s on a streak — keep betting it.”
+Streak reasoning (positive recency / hot-hand fallacy): “Number 17 has hit three times this session – keep betting it.”
 This is the logic behind the Andrucci system and most hot-number strategies.
 It is equally fallacious for independent events.

 Hard Evidence: A Peer-Reviewed Casino Study